rpm-software-management/rpm/docs/manual/spec.md

 -D          do not delete the build directory prior to unpacking (used
-            when more than one source is to be unpacked with `-a` or `-b`) -n DIR      set the name of build directory (default is `%{name}-%{version}`) -T          skip the default unpacking of the first source (used with `-a` or `-b`)
+            when more than one source is to be unpacked with `-a` or `-b`) -n DIR      set the name of build directory (default is `%{name}-%{version}`) -s          use separate source and build directories (aka vpath build) -T          skip the default unpacking of the first source (used with `-a` or `-b`)
 -q          operate quietly